Lindsey Yamasaki: WNBA

+College

 USA Basketball

 Yamasaki was selected to be a member of the team representing the USA at the 2001 World University Games held in Beijing, China.
 After winning the opening game easily, the USA team faced Canada and lost a close game 68–67.
 The USA team defeated Japan to earn a spot in the quarterfinals.
 The USA team fell behind by 12 points against undefeated Russia, but came back to win the game by eleven points.
 The next game was against the unbeaten host team China, and the USA team won 89–78.
 The USA team won their next two games to set up the gold medal game; a rematch against the host team.
 China would stay close early, but the USA team prevailed and won the gold medal with a score of 87–67.
 Yamasaki averaged 6.9 points per game.